 Ditch the Sugar – Balanced Microbiome

-Since yeast and fungal overgrowth is often seen with high oxalates, it is recommended that you reduce sugar and fruits to help reduce yeast or candida overgrowth.
+Since yeast and fungal overgrowth is often seen with high oxalates, it is recommended that you reduce sugar and fruit to help reduce yeast or candida overgrowth.

 By reducing candida overgrowth, you can rebuild the microbiome's diversity, increasing the oxalobacter formigenes that use oxalates for energy.

-The OAT test, however, is the gold standard on not just determining if you have oxalate toxicity, but how you can overcome this toxicity and enjoy chocolate again!
+The organic acid test (OAT) is the gold standard for determining if you have oxalate toxicity and how you can overcome high oxalates and enjoy chocolate again!

 Oxalate toxicity is an excellent example of why just eliminating the foods will not resolve the problem.

-And, will make things worse as so many of the foods high in oxalates like nuts, kale, spinach, and lentils are high in the nutrients that you need to heal the gut, resolve autoimmune, and overcome Cipro toxicity.
+And, it will make things worse as so many foods high in oxalates like nuts, kale, spinach, and lentils are high in the nutrients you need to heal the gut, resolve autoimmune, and overcome Cipro toxicity.